Skip to content

 About

-Martin Müller is a Fellow and Canada CIFAR AI Chair at Amii and a Professor of Computing Science and the DeepMind Chair in Artificial Intelligence at the University of Alberta.
+Martin Müller is a Fellow and Canada CIFAR AI Chair at Amii and a Professor of Computing Science at the University of Alberta.

 Müller’s main area of research is modern heuristic search, with its complex interactions between search, knowledge, simulations and machine learning.
 Application areas include game tree search, domain-independent planning, combinatorial games, and boolean satisfiability (SAT) solving.
 Müller has worked on computer Go for thirty years.
 He is known for leading the development of the open source program Fuego.
 In 2009, this program became the first to win a 9×9 Go game on even terms against a top-ranked professional human player.
 With his students and colleagues, Müller has developed a series of successful game-playing programs, planning systems, and SAT solvers.